github/docs/content/get-started/using-github/github-flow.md

 Continue to make, commit, and push changes to your branch until you are ready to ask for feedback.

-{% tip %}
+> [!TIP]

-**Tip:** Make a separate branch for each set of unrelated changes.
+> Make a separate branch for each set of unrelated changes.
 This makes it easier for reviewers to give feedback.
 It also makes it easier for you and future collaborators to understand the changes and to revert or build on them.
 Additionally, if there is a delay in one set of changes, your other changes aren't also delayed.

-{% endtip %}

 ### Create a pull request